Write using plain English (plain language)

 Avoid:

-- unexplained technical terms or abbreviations - explain them the first time you use them
+- unexplained technical terms or abbreviations (explain them the first time you use them)

-- jargon (technical or professional language) unless needed for your specific audience
+- jargon, unless needed for your audience

 Plain English and easy read language